Skip to main content

 Does the government have the power to condition jobs and investments on an individual or company having a particular political position?
 Should it?
 In June 2022, a federal appeals court upheld Arkansas’s anti-boycott law in Arkansas Times LP v.
 Waldrip, et al — a decision the ACLU has petitioned the Supreme Court to review and overturn.

-Join us for a screening of Boycott, a 2022 film that focuses on anti-boycott laws that require the recipient of state contracts to affirm that they will not engage in a boycott of Israel, and features the Arkansas Times publisher.
-The film will be followed by a conversation with the director of the film, the news publisher featured in the film, and First Amendment experts about how anti-boycott legislation works, in what realms we might see it next, and what the future of this particular, powerful form of protest might look like.
+A full house joined us for a screening of Boycott, a 2022 film that focuses on anti-boycott laws that require the recipient of state contracts to affirm that they will not engage in a boycott of Israel, and features the Arkansas Times publisher.
+The film was followed by a conversation with the director of the film, the news publisher featured in the film, and First Amendment experts about how anti-boycott legislation works, in what realms we might see it next, and what the future of this particular, powerful form of protest might look like.

 Moderated by Rozina Ali of New York Times Magazine.